 Working with an MGA allows for market expansion, diversification of clients, and streamlined underwriting.
 Having an MGA in your corner gives you access to a broader range of coverage for clients in niche industries or with unique risks.

-At Novatae, we can act as both a wholesale broker and MGA,.
+At Novatae, we can act as both a wholesale broker and an MGA.
 Our team is well-versed in a range of industry-specific risk exposures, offering access to outside-of-the-box insurance products.

 For more information or to request a quote, contact us.